 Related: Discover what TikTok knows about you and learn how to limit the information it gathers

-Over the past few years, fake celebrity accounts have become a significant problem.
+Fake celebrity accounts are one of the most common TikTok scams.
 Scammers create fake profiles that imitate real celebrities, using stolen content to make their accounts seem genuine.
 Once these fraudulent accounts appear authentic, scammers use them to deceive people into investing in cryptocurrency or donating to their fake charities.

 If a celebrity writes to you, look for: